Acceptance to the Radiography program

 - SAT score of a minimum of 1000, or

-- College transcript including 14 semester hours consisting of two 4 credit laboratory science courses and two 3 credit courses from the general education component of the Radiography curriculum.
-Grades for the four courses must each be a "C" or better and result in a GPA of at least 2.5.
-The 14 credits will be used for evaluation purposes.
+- College transcript including 17 semester hours consisting of two 4 credit laboratory science courses (BIO 131 and BIO 132 or the transfer equivalent)and three 3 credit courses (one must be the MATH requirement) from the general education component of the Radiography curriculum.
+Grades for the five courses must each be a "C" or better and result in a GPA of at least 2.5.
+The 17 credits will be used for evaluation purposes.

-- All science courses must be successfully completed within 5 years prior to enrolling in RAD 100.
+- All science courses must be successfully completed within 5 years prior to enrolling in RAD 100, (this includes high school equivalent biology and chemistry).

-- Complete BIO 131 or transfer equivalent with a “C” or better ON THE FIRST ATTEMPT within the last 5 years of the date of enrollment in RAD 100.
+- Complete BIO 131 and BIO 132 or transfer equivalent with a “C” or better within the last 5 years of the date of enrollment in RAD 100.

 - Complete all health and safety requirements for health career students*.
 The following

 must be completed AFTER successful registration in RAD 100.
-Documentation must be
+Attending a mandatory

-director in HSC 1702 to obtain direction on how to complete the following requirements:
+orientation to obtain direction on how to complete the following program requirements:

 - Drug Screen meeting all College guidelines for enrolling in a health career

-- CPR certification for the health care professional
+- American Heart Association CPR certification for the health care professional and maintain that certification throughout the time in the program.

 - PA Criminal Background Record Check **